KCErb/lucky-hasura-docker/README.md

 The first thing you'll need to do is get a Lucky project scaffolded using Lucky CLI.
 Here are links to the docs for how to do that on [macOS](https://luckyframework.org/guides/getting-started/installing#install-lucky-cli-on-macos) and [Linux](https://luckyframework.org/guides/getting-started/installing#install-lucky-cli-on-linux) (Windows support has not landed for Crystal yet).

 With that tool in place, you can now start a project with `lucky init` as per the next page of documentation [Starting a Lucky Project](https://luckyframework.org/guides/getting-started/starting-project).
+Please notice that though we are generating the scaffold locally, everything else will be done in the Docker container.
+This could lead to some confusion since, for example, your local crystal might be a different version than that in the Docker container.
+Be careful to make sure they match for this one step, and from here on your local crystal won't matter.

-After you name your project, the dialog will ask you if you want to do a "Full" app or an "API only" app.
+`lucky init` will have you name your app and then the dialog will ask you if you want to do a "Full" app or an "API only" app.
 You can do either one, the example app uses an API-only app for now.
 You'll then be asked if you want to generate authentication.
 The answer is yes, we'll definitely want authentication helpers since Hasura uses JWT.

 After that, the project is created and you're told to do things like `check database settings in config/database.cr`.
 Besides the initial `cd`, we'll **not** be following those steps because we are more interested in this running in Docker than on our own machine.
 (Notice we'll not even be installing Crystal locally.)